-REGIONAL CAPACITY PROGRAM -
+REGIONAL CAPACITY PROGRAM ▼

-Status: 2018 Call for Projects in Progress
+Status: 2019 Call for Projects in Progress

 Summary: This program, in combination with required local matching funds, provides funding for improvements on Orange County's Master Plan of Arterial Highways.
 Since 2011, 146 projects totaling more than \$295 million, including \$24 million in external funding, have been awarded through eight calls for projects by the Board.
-On August 6, 2018, OCTA staff will seek Board approval for the release of the 2019 Call for Projects which, if approved, will make approximately \$32 million available to fund additional road improvements throughout the County.
+On August 6, 2018, the OCTA Board approved the release of the 2019 Call for Projects which made up to \$32 million available to fund additional road improvements throughout the County.